-It is easy to lose focus of your surroundings while riding.
+It is easy to lose focus on your surroundings while riding.
 Pay attention to pedestrians, oncoming traffic and other barriers.
 You have to be extra careful to prevent accidents.
 Abide by the regulations and rules, follow the path of people and safeguard yourself from infested places.

 4. Be Aware of Barriers

 Barriers may include potholes, bumps, and crevices.
-These are one of the major reasons for e-scooter accidents.
+These are some major reasons for e-scooter accidents.
 Concentrate while riding or slow and stop if necessary.
 Ideally, the key aspect is to stay calm, slowly decrease your speed until you come to a full stop.
 If stopping is not possible, immediately head towards a less crowded area or away from traffic.
 Be aware of puddles as well.
 Puddles might seem to be harmless, but they can be rather dangerous.
 They could hide holes and other crevices that could lead to a serious injury.

 5. Avoid Slippery Surfaces

 Be extra conscious while riding an e-scooter on slippery and wet surfaces such as marble tiles, metal surfaces, wet streets, and muddy sidewalks.
-Water makes it more difficult for the tires to support your scooter, reduce friction between the tires and roads and might potentially cause injuries.
+Water makes it more difficult for the tires to support your scooter, reduce friction between the tires and roads, and might potentially cause injuries.
 Always keep a low speed when cruising on wet terrain.